 ABOUT THE ROMAN CHALLENGE

 The Roman Challenge is not a race, it is a personal challenge.
-Some participants try to improve on the time of their previous years ride, though this of course depends on the weather and condition of the tracks.
-Last year a group of riders obtained sponsors to donate money to their own charity, well done lads.
+Some participants try to improve on the time of their previous years ride, though this of course depends on the weather and condition of the tracks. some riders obtain their own sponsors to donate money to their own charity.

 All we hope is that you enjoy it!

 Because in Piddington there is the site of a Roman Villa, and you will pass through the village at the beginning and end of the ride.
 Soon after the roman conquest of Britain, which began in AD 43 there was a military presence in Piddington.
 In the 1st century, a timber villa was built, followed later by one built of stone.
 The site of the villa has been under excavation for 30 years and many of the finds are displayed in a museum housed in the old Wesleyan Chapel in Piddington.